Jupally Rameswar Rao: Recognition

-In May 2017, he was awarded with Lifetime Achievement Award by M. Venkaiah Naidu, the Union Minister of Urban Development, Housing and Urban Poverty Alleviation at HMTV Business Excellence Awards - 2017.
+In May 2017, Rameswar Rao was given the Lifetime Achievement Award by M. Venkaiah Naidu, the Union Minister of Urban Development, Housing and Urban Poverty Alleviation at the HMTV Business Excellence Awards.

 Rameswar Rao's company M/s My Home Constructions Pvt.
-Ltd received the esteemed safety awards at the Global Safety Summit International Awards & Conference in London.
-He was honored for his exceptional contributions to health and safety, adding to his recent Lifetime Achievement Award.
+Ltd received the safety awards at the Global Safety Summit International Awards & Conference in London.
+He was honored for his contributions to health and safety.